ufs-community/ufs-srweather-app/docs/UsersGuide/source/RocotoInfo.rst

 where

 * ``-w`` specifies the name of the workflow definition file.
 This must be an XML file.
-* ``-d`` specifies the name of the database file that is to be used to store the state of the workflow.
-  The database file is a binary file created and used only by Rocoto and need not exist prior to the first time the command is run.
+* ``-d`` specifies the name of the database file that stores the state of the workflow.
+The database file is a binary file created and used only by Rocoto.
+It need not exist prior to the first time the command is run.
 * ``-v`` (optional) specified level of verbosity.
 If no level is specified, a level of 1 is used.

 From the ``$EXPTDIR`` directory, the ``rocotorun`` command for the workflow would be: